Syfy (Portugal)

 Syfy (formerly known as Sci Fi Channel and Syfy Universal) is a Portuguese digital cable, IPTV and satellite television launched on 6 December 2008 and specializes in science fiction, fantasy, and horror shows and movies.

-Owned by NBC Universal Global Networks, is the most recent extension of the Syfy brand.
 Syfy HD was launched on 27 April 2009 on MEO on channel 64; it is now on channel 67.

 Syfy Portugal is regulated in Spain by the National Commission on Competition & Markets (CNMC).